sparkfabrik/company-playbook/content/procedures/employee-onboarding.md

   * Google Calender configuration and conventions
   * How and whom to ask for help
   * 1:1 meetings and performance review policies (IACs)
-* HR must meet with the employee to make sure she got the policies and she can correctly understand them in context
+* HR must meet with the employee to make sure they got the policies and that they can correctly understand them in context
 * Tech should send in introductory e-mail with information (links) about
   * Relevant starting training resources (accounts on _drupalize.me_ or _Udemy_, books or playbook pages)
   * How to contribute to the projects (branching model, peer review, etc)